-Surface water is typically the lowest cost source of water and availability varies significantly based on climate conditions.
+Surface water is typically the lowest cost source of water and its availability varies significantly based on climate conditions.
 Its use has decreased in recent dry years with average annual use approximately 3.5 GL over the last decade.
 Groundwater extractions have more than tripled over the last decade averaging 3 GL a year, with a maximum annual extraction of 5 GL in 2018/19 across the combined Barossa and Eden Valley regions.
 In this period, there were a number of years when groundwater extraction exceeded groundwater recharge, highlighting the risks of increasing reliance on groundwater.
+Recent groundwater extractions may not be sustainable over the longerterm.
+Imported water sources typically have a higher reliability and cost than native water sources.